Esri/esri-leaflet/README.md

 # Esri Leaflet

 Leaflet plugin for [Esri ArcGIS Online Services](http://resources.arcgis.com/en/help/arcgis-rest-api/#/The_ArcGIS_REST_API/02r300000054000000/).
-Currenly only supports loading Esri basemaps and feature services as well as map services.
+Currenly only supports loading Esri [basemaps](http://resources.arcgis.com/en/help/arcgis-rest-api/#/Basemaps/02r3000001mt000000/) and [feature services](http://resources.arcgis.com/en/help/arcgis-rest-api/#/Feature_Service/02r3000000z2000000/) as well as [map services](http://resources.arcgis.com/en/help/arcgis-rest-api/#/Map_Service/02r3000000w2000000/).

 The goal of Esri Leaflet is not to replace the [ArcGIS API for JavaScript](https://developers.arcgis.com/en/javascript/), but rather to provide small components to allow developers to build simple lightweight mapping applications.
-It pairs well with [Terraformer]() for converting data and [geoservices-js](https://github.com/Esri/geoservices-js) for making advanced request to [ArcGIS REST services](http://resources.arcgis.com/en/help/arcgis-rest-api/#/The_ArcGIS_REST_API/02r300000054000000/).
+It pairs well with [Terraformer]() for converting data and [geoservices-js](https://github.com/Esri/geoservices-js) for making advanced request to [ArcGIS REST services](http://resources.arcgis.com/en/help/arcgis-rest-api/#/The_ArcGIS_REST_API/02r300000054000000/), for example place finding and reverse geocoding.

 **Currently Esri Leaflet is in development but is open to contributions.
 IT should be thought of a beta or preview.**